odu-cs625-datavis/public-fall24-mcw/combining-datasets.md

 # Examples of Combining Datasets in Visualizations

-I've recently come across a couple nice examples of combining datasets in visualizations.
-I'll show them here along with previous examples that I've shown.
+These are a couple nice examples of combining datasets in visualizations.

 ## US COVID Case Rates and US County Demographics

 <img src="imgs/US-covid-metro.png" height="400"/>

-I saw this visualization through a [tweet by @agsciencewriter](https://twitter.com/agsciencewriter/status/1467521843162750976).
-It's based on data from the CDC and can be reproduced at [Trends in COVID-19 Cases and Deaths in the United States, by County-level Population Factors](https://covid.cdc.gov/covid-data-tracker/#pop-factors_7daynewcases).
+I saw this visualization through a tweet by @agsciencewriter (account no longer exists).
+It was based on data from the CDC when they were reporting COVID data regularly.

-Read the "Footnotes" section to understand where all of the data comes from and how it's calculated.

 Data combinations:
 * COVID case rate by county
-* US county metro vs. non-metro classification, from https://www.cdc.gov/nchs/data_access/urban_rural.htm
+* US county metro vs. non-metro classification, available from the USDA, <https://www.ers.usda.gov/data-products/rural-urban-continuum-codes/>

 ## Missouri Mask Mandates and COVID Case Rates